Nirmal Munda: Praja Mandal movement in Gangpur

 Dhananjaya Mohanty, a congress leader and a freedom fighter from Gangpur, who had also worked in the Munda agitation, once tried to persuade the tribal leaders of Gangpur to form a Praja Mandal (people's association).
 Nirmal Munda was not interested in the Praja Mandal movement and wanted to fight for their cause with a separate identity.

 After independence

 Nirmal Munda contested the Odisha State Assembly elections in 1957 as an independent candidate from Bisra (ST) constituency and won.
-He was awarded tamra patra (bronze plaque) by the then Prime Minister Indira Gandhi in 1972, recognizing him as a freedom fighter.
+He was awarded tamra patra (bronze plaque) by the then Prime Minister Indira Gandhi in 1972, recognising him as a freedom fighter.
 He died in Bartoli on 2 January 1973.

 After death

 After his death, an obituary of Nirmal Munda was made in the Odisha legislative assembly on 29 March 1974.
 In 2017, family members of Nirmal were felicitated by Prime Minister Narendra Modi, honouring them.